dxw/playbook/README.md

 ### The shape of a good project

+There aren't any strict rules about what projects we take on, except that the ultimate client must be a public sector organisation.
+But there are things that make some projects better for us than others.
+Good projects generally:

+* Require 6 weeks of development work or more, so that there's time for at least 3 sprints
+* Are for clients who understand agile processes or are keen to learn them
+* Include a reasonable amount of user research and usability testing
+* In the case of central government clients, are ones which have gone through [spend controls](https://www.gov.uk/service-manual/technology/spending-controls.html) and will be [service assessed](https://www.gov.uk/service-manual/digital-by-default/assessments-at-gds.html)
+* Have a budget sufficient to complete the work to a high standard

 ### Winning work

+When we win work, we mark it as Won in PipelineDeals.
+We amend the budget, closing date and services sold if necessary.
+We write to the client to thank them and ask them for a convenient time to meet and start the work.
+We create invoices in Xero and save them as drafts, so we don't foget to bill them.
+And we add the project's sprints and other work to Forecast, so that the team can see who's working on what.

 ### Losing work

+When we lose work, we mark it as Lost in PipelineDeals.
+We write to the client to thank them for their interest and ask them for any feedback they might have.
+We usually also say that we'd be happy to talk about any future work they might have.
+We record the main reason we didn't win the work in PipelineDeals along with the detailed feedback.

 ## Recruitment
 ### How we find people